parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 ```
 Each line here defines an HTTP/HTTPS request with the following fields:
 - The name of the requested video.
 In our example, requests ask for `/full-240p-00004.mp4`.
 - `timeout` determines the maximum time the client waits before receiving any response after sending the request to the server.
-Once expired, the client closes the connections and increases the timeout counter.
+Once expired, the client closes the connection and increases the timeout counter.
 - `pace_time` determines the latency between sending two consecutive requests.
 By default, the first three requests of each session don't have this field, which means they are sent together.
 - `header` declares a range of video bytes for each request.